 - At the time the plaintiff requested or began the leave he should have taken no more than 12 weeks of family care or medical leave in the 12-month period.

 The employee must provide reasonable notice to the defendant of the need for medical leave or family care including its expected timing and length.
 An employee is required to give their employer 30 days advanced notice of taking family leave.

 Benefits of California Family Rights Act

-California Family Rights Act leave is generally unpaid leave unless the employee chooses to use a sick leave, vacation time or other paid leave time.
+California Family Rights Act leave is generally unpaid leave unless the employee chooses to use sick leave, vacation time, or other paid leave time.

 In case CFRA leave is for the employee’s own serious health condition, the employer can require the employee to use accrued leave.
-Full-time employees can take leave for up to twelve work weeks in a twelve-month period and part-time employees can take leave on a proportional basis.
-An employee doesn’t need to take the leave in one continuous period of time.
+Full-time employees can take leave for up to twelve workweeks in a twelve-month period and part-time employees can take leave on a proportional basis.
+An employee doesn’t need to take leave in one continuous period of time.